On the decidability of semigroup freeness: Number of generators

-\begin{open} Let $K$ denote the set of all integers $k \ge 1$ such that there exists a semigroup $S_k$ with a \ruset{} satisfying the following two properties: \pbkfree{k}{S_k} is decidable and \pbkfree{k + 1}{S_k} is undecidable.
-The finiteness of $K$ is open. \end{open}
+\begin{open} Let $K$ denote the set of all integers $k \ge 1$ such that there exists a semigroup $S_k$ with a \ruset{} and satisfying the following two properties: \pbkfree{k}{S_k} is decidable and \pbkfree{k + 1}{S_k} is undecidable.
+Is the cardinality of $K$ finite? \end{open}